compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 ### 2.0.4 : 08/01/2019
 - Improved search engine : map controller
 - Fixed store locations not updated after a connection to an Office 365 account
+- Fixed sorting of projects when changing store location
 - Bug fixes

 ### 2.0.1 : 31/12/2018